-My own exposure to the Jewish culture is rather limited; a great pal on Twitter, a former classmate and the music of The Yeshiva Boys Choir constitutes all of my knowledge about being Jewish, outside of knowledge gathered from books and movies.
-In a way, Simon Says Goodbye To His Foreskin was a real eye opener and I’m positive one can learn a lot from it while, at the same time, being wholesomely entertained.
+My exposure to the Jewish culture is somewhat limited; a great pal on Twitter, a former classmate and the music of The Yeshiva Boys Choir constitutes all of my knowledge about being Jewish, outside of knowledge gathered from books and movies.
+In a way, Simon Says Goodbye To His Foreskin was a real eye-opener, and I’m positive one can learn a lot from it while, at the same time, being wholesomely entertained.

-There are quite a few good things I can say about the film starting with editing (flashback and cut scenes are present in abundance), which introduces a whole new level of dynamic to the story — making it both engaging and funky.
+I can say quite a few good things about the film, starting with editing (flashback and cut scenes are present in abundance), which introduces a whole new level of dynamic to the story, making it both engaging and funky.
 Simon Says Goodbye To His Foreskin is a movie that will bring a guaranteed smile to your face.
 No, that’s stating it too mildly.
-The happenings in this fillm are so funny you will laugh your hearts out.
+The happenings in this film are so funny you will laugh your hearts out.

-I find this movie to be ingenious in so many ways: from its original narrative, the way it addresses the tribulations of Coming-of-Age without false pretense, the incredible cast, the great directing, and precise editing.
-It’s engaging, inspiring and so much more.
+I find this movie ingenious in so many ways: from its original narrative, how it addresses the tribulations of Coming-of-Age without pretence, the incredible cast, the superb directing, and precise editing.
+It’s engaging, inspiring, and so much more.
 I loved this film and so will you.